2022 Maryland House of Delegates election: District 46

 The new 46th district encompasses neighborhoods in central and south Baltimore, including the Inner Harbor, Bayview, and Curtis Bay.
-Three-term Democratic incumbent Luke Clippinger and first-term incumbent Robbyn Lewis, who were re-elected in 2018 with 27.8 and 27.3 percent of the vote respectively, are running for re-election.
+Three-term Democratic incumbent Luke Clippinger and first-term incumbent Robbyn Lewis, who were re-elected in 2018 with 27.8 and 27.3 percent of the vote respectively, were running for re-election.
 Two-term incumbent Brooke Lierman, who received 28.6 percent of the vote in 2018, announced on December 17, 2020, that she would run for Comptroller rather than seek a third term in 2022.

 Republicans J. Brian Voss and Mekkah X. Mohammed ran unopposed in the primary, but were disqualified from running in the general election.

 District 47A

-The new District 47A is includes several Prince George's County communities, including Landover, Chillum, and Mount Rainier.
-First-term Democratic incumbent Julian Ivey and two-term incumbent Diana M. Fennell, who were elected in 2018 with 52.2 and 46.4 percent of the vote respectively, are running for a second term unopposed.
+The new District 47A includes several Prince George's County communities, including Landover, Chillum, and Mount Rainier.
+First-term Democratic incumbent Julian Ivey and two-term incumbent Diana M. Fennell, who were elected in 2018 with 52.2 and 46.4 percent of the vote respectively, were running for a second term unopposed.

 District 47B

-The new District 47B is includes several Prince George's County communities, including Langley Park, University Park, and Adelphi.
+The new District 47B includes several Prince George's County communities, including Langley Park, University Park, and Adelphi.
 First-term Democratic incumbent Wanika B. Fisher, who was elected in 2018 with 99.1 percent of the vote, announced on June 9, 2021, that she would run for the Prince George's County Council in District 2 rather than seek a second term in 2022.